ABOUT THE CHOIR

 ABOUT THE DIRECTOR

 Melanie Turgeon began studying conducting at the age of 16, under the tutelage of Wolodymyr Kolesnyk, former conductor of Kyiv State Opera and Ballet Theatre.
-She holds a Bachelor of Arts Honours Music Degree and a Master of Music Degree in Choral Conducting, both from the University of Alberta, as well as a Doctor of the Musical Arts Degree in Choral Music from the University of Illinois.
-Dr. Turgeon has had the pleasure of studying with numerous accomplished conductors, in fact 11 different teachers over the past 20 years.
-Most recently with Vladimir Gorbik, one of Eastern Europe’s most renowned conductors.
+She holds a Doctor of the Musical Arts Degree in Choral Music from the University of Illinois, plus she has had the pleasure of studying with numerous conductors over the past several years.

-Melanie Turgeon is Associate Professor of Music and Choral Conductor at The King’s University in Edmonton, Alberta, where she conducts The King’s Chamber Choir, Concert Choir, and Community Chorus.
-In addition to her role at King’s, she has conducted various choirs and ensembles in Alberta and Illinois, she has presented research at several academic institutions and conferences both nationally and internationally, plus she is active as a clinician.
-Dr. Turgeon is a member of the Eparchial Liturgical Commission, where she is responsible for the music incorporated into various publications for the Ukrainian Catholic Church.
-She has organized and taught workshops for educating cantors in the Ukrainian Catholic Church, and has also created several resources and publications for this purpose.
-Since 2002, she has served as the Music Director and Cantor at St. Josaphat Ukrainian Catholic Cathedral in Edmonton.
+Dr. Turgeon is Associate Professor of Music and Choral Director at The King’s University in Edmonton, Alberta.
+Melanie has conducted many choirs and ensembles and has presented research at several academic institutions and conferences both in Canada and internationally.
+She has also toured extensively with her choirs, including three very successful European tours.
+In addition to her role at King’s, Dr. Turgeon is a member of the Eparchial Liturgical Commission, where she is responsible for the incorporation of liturgical music into various publications for the Ukrainian Catholic Church.
+She has organized and taught workshops for educating cantors and has created several resources and publications for this purpose, most recently a 250-page publication which will be officially launched later this year.
+From 2002-2018, she served as Music Director and Cantor at St. Josaphat Ukrainian Catholic Cathedral in Edmonton.